Claude Code Overwrote My Uncommitted Changes: Recover With /rewind + Local History

 VS Code / Cursor / Windsurf:

-Or: View → Timeline
+Or: View -> Timeline

-JetBrains (IntelliJ, WebStorm):
+JetBrains (IntelliJ, WebStorm, PyCharm):

 1. Open the affected file in your editor

-4. Stop when you see your changes restored
+4. Stop when your changes are restored

 5. Save (Cmd+S) immediately

-Step 4: Check git reflog and stashes
+Step 4: Check git reflog, stashes, and backup files

 git reflog --all | head -30

-# Find any stashes
+# Find any stashes (across all branches)

 git stash list